ansonlowzf/sinno-nextmui5/posts/warranty.md

 ## Terms & conditions

 - We highly advise the client to follow the care & maintenance guide.
-Please read here
+Please read [here](https://stoneinnovations.com.my/blog/care-and-maintenance).
 - All quartz stone countertops installed by Stone Innovations Enterprise are entitled to this warranty automatically.
 - The client is required to cooperate with our service team to inspect and assist us in efforts to perform our obligations under warranty.